-In its mission to recruit companies and grow jobs, the REDI Cincinnati team amplifies our region’s unique story to national and international audiences.
-This series flips the microphone for a look at what makes our team of passionate economic development professionals tick — and what they love most about living and working in Greater Cincinnati.
+In our mission to recruit companies and grow jobs, the REDI Cincinnati team amplifies the region’s unique story to national and international audiences.
+This series flips the microphone for a look at what makes these passionate economic development professionals tick — and what they love most about living and working in the Cincinnati region.

-REDI Cincinnati’s new VP of Marketing and Strategic Communications has more than 20 years of experience as a marketer, strategist and advisor.
+REDI Cincinnati’s VP of Marketing and Strategic Communications has more than 20 years of experience as a marketer, strategist and advisor.
 But her experience isn’t strictly in the economic development space.
-She has deep ties in higher education and global business — a fact that could be her greatest strength in her latest professional chapter.
+She has deep ties in higher education and global business — a fact that could be her greatest strength in this professional chapter.

 Gina Rittinger, who most recently served as AVP of Marketing and Communications at Northern Kentucky University (NKU), comes from a long line of Northern Kentuckians.
 Her grandfather drove for the Transit Authority of Northern Kentucky, and she now serves on TANK’s board of directors.
 Some of her favorite memories were made on horseback throughout Kentucky, Ohio and Indiana, exploring the region’s rural trails and green spaces.
 She credits that perspective with a desire to work collaboratively and bring the rich, complex story of Greater Cincinnati to a wider audience.